What Pastries Were Invented in France?

 Madeleine

-Madeleines are small, soft cakes that are baked in the shape of a shell.
-The recipe for madeleines was a secret for a long time and was only available at a high price.
-Their main ingredients are butter, flour, eggs, and sugar.
+Madeleines are petite, soft cakes with a distinctive shell shape.
+Their original recipe was a well-kept secret, available only at a high price.
+Key ingredients include butter, flour, eggs, and sugar.

 Madeleines on a plate